vorner/tokio-serde-cbor/README.md

 The API documentation can be found [here](https://docs.rs/tokio-serde-cbor).

+## Features
+This crate has an optional dependency: `futures_codec`.
+When enabled it will allow you to frame `AsyncRead`/`AsyncWrite` from the futures 0.3 crate.
+See the `futures` example in the example directory.

 ## Status

 The API is not formally stabilized and may change.
 But the crate itself is